Ricardogll/Audio-Research/docs/readme.md

 ### TODO 1

-Now go to the function **AddMusicToList** and add the music of the path recieved to your playlist.
+Now go to the function **AddMusicToList** and add the music of the path received to your playlist.
 Once done, you can start to add songs to the playlist on the scene, in my case *ctMap*.